-Concerning Confidentiality, Access to Proprietary Information, Liability of Directors,
+Concerning Confidentiality, Access to Proprietary Information, Liability of ASI Student Leaders,

 Eligibility to Serve and Required Duties & Responsibilities

-THIS AGREEMENT (“Agreement”) is between ___________________________ (“Board of Director”) and Associated Students, Inc. (“ASI”) of California State University, Los Angeles.
-The purpose of this Agreement is to define the obligations of Board of Director and ASI as they relate to 1) the access, use and protection of ASI confidential, proprietary or privacy information or documents, which includes writings of any kind, and are referred to collectively in this Agreement as “Confidential Information”; 2) liability of Board of Director and obligations therein pursuant to service as a member of the Board of Directors of the Associated Students, Inc. of California State University, Los Angeles; 3) acknowledgement of minimum eligibility requirements set forth by the Board of Trustees and/or their duly elected Chancellor of the California State University and the duties and 4) responsibilities of Board of Directors (ASI BOD members) as set forth in Article VI, Section 3 and Article VIII of the Bylaws of the Associated Students, Inc. of California State University, Los Angeles.
+THIS AGREEMENT (“Agreement”) is between (the ASI Directors or Officer identified below) and Associated Students Cal State LA, Inc. (“ASI”) .
+The purpose of this Agreement is to define the obligations of the members of the ASI Board of Directors, Commissioners, Officers, and Senators, herein collectively referred to as “Student Leaders”, as they relate to 1) the access, use, and protection of confidential, proprietary, or private information or documents, which includes writings of any kind, and are referred to collectively in this Agreement as “Confidential Information”; 2) liability of the Student Leaders and obligations therein pursuant to service as an elected or appointed leader of ASI; 3) acknowledgement of minimum eligibility requirements set forth by the Board of Trustees and/or their duly elected Chancellor of the California State University and the duties, and 4) responsibilities of the Student Leaders as set forth in the ASI Bylaws .

-Board of Director and ASI agree as follows:
+ASI Student Leaders agree to the following:

 Protection of Confidential Information.
-ASI intends to and has expended substantial sums of money, time and effort to develop, create, and acquire Confidential Information that it uses in its administrative and business operations.
-The Confidential Information is not generally known to anyone outside of the administrators, business operations personnel, and ASI Board of Directors.
-Some of the Confidential Information gives ASI a valuable advantage over its competitors and prospective competitors, some of the Confidential Information contains sensitive financial information, and some of the Confidential Information involves personnel records and other information which involves a right of privacy held by ASI and/or by individuals.
+Student Leaders will have access to documents and information that is confidential in nature relating to the administrative and business operations, finances, and legal status of the organization.
+Some information may also relate to personnel matters, which involves a right to privacy for the organization and the individual.
+As such, Student Leaders herein agree:

-Board of Director agrees that he/she will treat any information or documents, records or writings of any description of ASI, which is identified in writing as such by ASI, as Confidential Information until ASI advises Board of Director otherwise in writing.
+They will treat any information or documents, records, or writings , as Confidential Information unless otherwise stated by the ASI staff

-Board of Director agrees that, without the prior written consent of ASI, he/she will not publish, distribute, disclose or otherwise use any Confidential Information except in the performance of the Board of Directors duties as a member of the Board of Directors.
+, Without the prior written consent of ASI, they will not publish, distribute, disclose or otherwise use any Confidential Information except in the performance of their duties.

-Board of Director agrees that he/she will not at any time use any Confidential Information in any manner which may directly or indirectly have an adverse effect on the business and/or administrative operations of ASI or which would tend to reduce the proprietary value of any Confidential Information.
+They will not at any time use any Confidential Information in any manner that may directly or indirectly have an adverse effect on the business and/or administrative operations of ASI or which would tend to reduce the proprietary value of any Confidential Information.

-Board of Director agrees, upon termination of Board of Directors term of office, to promptly return to ASI any documents, records or writings of any description which contain, refer to, or relate to the Confidential Information which Board of Director has obtained during his/her term of office.
+Upon termination of their term of office, they shall promptly return to ASI any documents, records, or writings of any description which contain, refer to, or relate to the Confidential Information they have obtained during their term of office.

-Board of Director agrees that he/she will not make or retain any unauthorized copies or other reproductions of Confidential Information.
+They will not make or retain any unauthorized copies or other reproductions of Confidential Information.